 To pay for your cadet's meals online or view their meal history, enroll at https://www.myschoolbucks.com/.

 Yes.
 Please provide a hard copy of your cadet's immunization record or exemption form along with the CMA Cadet Health Plan to the Front Office of Colorado Military Academy by August 1, 2019.
 Click on the buttons below for more information about immunization records:

 CMA follows Colorado Springs School District 11 for decisions regarding school delays and closures.
 CMA will send out emails, posted in the top right hand corner of our main website and post it on our Facebook page – www.facebook.com/coloradomilitaryacademy when we have delays or closures.

 Families can also receive this information by watching the local news, listening to local radio stations or downloading the District 11 app on your phone to receive their alerts.

-If CMA has a school closure, school will resume the following day after the closure (the schedule will follow the regular Blue/Gold schedule.
-If the school closure results in missing a Blue day, then cadets will come back to a Gold day schedule).
+If CMA has a school closure, the schedule will follow the regular Blue/Gold schedule upon return.
+(If the school closure results in missing a Blue day, then cadets will return to a Gold day schedule).

 Are there employment opportunities at CMA?

 Open positions are posted at www.coloradomilitaryacademy.org/employment.html